 As part of our current curriculum, the government request that the children are taught about "British Values" and these are defined as democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
 At Northmead, we will be learning in more detail about each of these values during the course of the year.
-Each week the children will be given a question relating to the them, to think about in more detail within their classes.
+Each week the children will be given a question relating to the values, to think about in more detail within their classes.
 The best responses will be shared in assembly on a Friday with the teacher taking assembly.
 The children have been showing us what reflective and empathetic individuals they are, which is a pleasure to see.
-We are very proud of you!

 Useful website links